nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/LYT Workshop/Idea Emergence.md

 - This is the *Primordial Idea Soup*
 	- Ranging from memories, ideas, interactions, thoughts to any thing you come across.
 Anything that is below the surface of anything concrete or anything externalized

+> [!abstract] Systems Perspective
+> Between convergence (things becoming unified) & divergence (things becoming unique).
+This is more about Divergence.

 		![[IMG_2514.jpeg|700]]